4.2.4 Cultural diversity and inclusion policies

 Several bilateral agreements on cooperation in the field of culture and education include references to the cultural needs of national minorities and the activities of their respective associations and institutions.

 In 2011 the Slovakian Cultural Centre was established in Našice (the focal city of the Slovakian minority in Croatia), according to the reciprocity principle as a similar cultural centre of the Croatian minority is already established in Slovakia.

-The Ministry of Culture supports programmes proposed by national minorities based on their artistic or cultural excellence and that follow the procedure and criteria which applies for all other programmes.
+The Ministry of Culture supports programmes proposed by national minorities based on their artistic or cultural excellence.
+These follow the usual procedure and criteria applied to the selection of all proposals.
 However, there is a special fund for supporting activities and projects by national minorities, administered by the Government's Council for National Minorities, which includes also cultural projects in the fields of arts and heritage, media, events and festivals as well as various projects promoting education, social cohesion and intercultural dialogue.
-The government has also adopted a National Programme for the Support of Roma activities and programmes (and an Action plan Decade for Roma Inclusion 2005-2015) which includes special provisions referring to education and cultural activities of representatives of the Roma national group.
+Special provisions referring to education and cultural activities of the Roma people have been adopted through the National Programme for the Support of Roma and programmes such as the Action Plan for the Decade of Roma Inclusion 2005-2015.